Limit Order Books: Introduction

 \section{Introduction}

-It is an age-old problem to determine the price at which to conduct a trade.
-In the highly competitive and relentlessly fast-paced markets of today's financial world, \emph{limit order books} (LOBs) are used to match buyers and sellers in more than half of the world's financial markets \cite{Rosu:2009}.
-Euronext, the Australian Securities Exchange, and the Helsinki, Hong Kong, Swiss, Tokyo, Toronto, Vancouver, and Shenzhen Stock Exchanges all now operate as pure limit order markets \cite{Luckock:2001, Gu:2008empiricalregularities}; the New York Stock Exchange (NYSE), NASDAQ, and the London Stock Exchange (LSE) \cite{Cont:2010} all operate a bespoke hybrid limit order system.
-Thanks to technological advances, traders around the globe now have real-time access to the current LOB, providing buyers and sellers alike ``the ultimate microscopic level of description'' \cite{Bouchaud:2002}.
+More than half of the markets in today's highly competitive and relentlessly fast-paced financial world now use a \emph{limit order book (LOB)} mechanism to facilitate trade \citep{Rosu:2009}.
+The Helsinki, Hong Kong, Shenzhen, Swiss, Tokyo, Toronto, and Vancouver Stock Exchanges, together with Euronext and the Australian Securities Exchange, all now operate as pure LOBs \citep{Luckock:2001, Gu:2008empiricalregularities}; the New York Stock Exchange (NYSE), NASDAQ, and the London Stock Exchange (LSE) \citep{Cont:2010} all operate a bespoke hybrid LOB system.
+Thanks to technological advances, traders worldwide have real-time access to the current LOB, providing buyers and sellers alike ``the ultimate microscopic level of description'' \citep{Bouchaud:2002}.